HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 * [GenomicVariant] - Used to record variants that could be found from tests that broadly analyze genomic regions (e.g.: exome tests) and stores results for any variants that could have been found.
 The region in which the variant was found could be specified in the RegionStudied attribute of the GenomicsReport profile.
 This profile derives from the Variant profile in GRIG.
 * [GenomicRegionStudied] - Used to record the portion(s) of the genome that was tested for variants.
 This profile derives from the RegionStudied profile in GRIG.

-Additionally, the additional GRIG profiles are optionally included in the mCODE bundle:
+Additionally, the following GRIG profiles are optionally included in the mCODE bundle:

 * [Diagnostic Implication](https://hl7.org/fhir/uv/genomics-reporting/STU2/StructureDefinition-diagnostic-implication.html)
 * [Therapeutic Implication](https://hl7.org/fhir/uv/genomics-reporting/STU2/StructureDefinition-therapeutic-implication.html)